sanidhy-07/WildfirePredictor/README.md

 ```
 Future Plans:

+- Allow for saving of accurate models
+- Improve model accuracy with more data and features
 - Build a Tkinter GUI for easier use
-- Improve model accuracy with more data and features